jonhadfield/githosts-utils/README.md

 go get github.com/jonhadfield/githosts-utils
 ```

-The library requires Go 1.22 or later.
+Requires Go 1.22 or later.

 ## Quick Start

-Create a host for the provider you wish to back up and call `Backup()` on it.
-Each provider has an input struct with the required options.
+Create a host for the provider you want to back up and call `Backup()` on it.
+Each provider has its own input struct with the required options.
 The example below backs up a set of GitHub repositories:

 ```go
 package main